mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/michelson_encoder.md

 The purpose of the `Michelson-Encoder` package is to create an abstraction over the Michelson Language.
 It allows converting Michelson data into javascript-looking objects which are easier to use and reason about.

-Its integration into the main `Taquito` package makes it easier to write the storage when deploying a contract and the parameter when calling a contract entry-point.
+Its integration into the main `Webmavryk` package makes it easier to write the storage when deploying a contract and the parameter when calling a contract entry-point.

 ## How it works?